hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 Dependencies on the TSS-Library

-* At minimum, the top-level API in the TSS-Library is defined and can be mocked for initial development.
+- At minimum, the top-level API in the TSS-Library is defined and can be mocked for initial development.
-* The complete implementation of the TSS-Library is required for the TSS-Ledger-ID proposal to be fully implemented.
+- The complete implementation of the TSS-Library is required for the TSS-Ledger-ID proposal to be fully implemented.
-* Consensus nodes must have their `tssEncryptionKey` generated with the private key stored on disk and the public key stored in the roster prior to the TSS-Ledger-ID proposal being delivered.
+- Consensus nodes must have their `tssEncryptionKey` generated with the private key stored on disk and the public key stored in the roster prior to the TSS-Ledger-ID proposal being delivered.

 Dependencies on the TSS-Roster

-* Delivery of TSS-Ledger-ID will require that the TSS-Roster proposal is delivered in a prior release.
+- Delivery of TSS-Ledger-ID will require that the TSS-Roster proposal is delivered in a prior release.
+- Development of the TSS-Ledger-ID proposal is dependent on TSS-Roster proposal in the following ways:
+  - The `Roster` data structures must be defined and stored in state.
+  - To modify the roster adoption lifecycle with TSS conditions, the TSS-Roster life-cycle must be implemented.

 Impacts of TSS-Ledger-ID to Services Team

-* The timing of submitting the candidate roster may need to be adjusted to allow enough time for the candidate roster to have key material generated.
+- The timing of submitting the candidate roster may need to be adjusted to allow enough time for the candidate roster to have key material generated.
-* Services will need to know or detect when the candidate roster fails to be adopted due to not having enough key material generated.
+- Services will need to know or detect when the candidate roster fails to be adopted due to not having enough key material generated.
-* More than half and preferably all the nodes' public `tssEncryptionKeys` will need to be added to the address book.
+- More than half and preferably all the nodes' public `tssEncryptionKeys` will need to be added to the address book.
-  * This requires modification of the HAPI transactions that manage the address book.
+  - This requires modification of the HAPI transactions that manage the address book.

 Impacts to DevOps Team

-* Each consensus node will need a new `tssEncryptionKey` in addition to the existing RSA key.
+- Each consensus node will need a new `tssEncryptionKey` in addition to the existing RSA key.
-  * EC Key generation will have to happen before a node can join the network.
+  - EC Key generation will have to happen before a node can join the network.
-* A new node added to an existing network will need to be given a state from an existing node after the network has adopted the address book containing the new node.
+- A new node added to an existing network will need to be given a state from an existing node after the network has adopted the address book containing the new node.
-* If a node is added, removed, or updated in the address book and the candidate roster is not adopted in the next software upgrade, the change is not applied.
+- If a node is added, removed, or updated in the address book and the candidate roster is not adopted in the next software upgrade, the change is not applied.
-  * New nodes will not be added until the candidate roster containing them is adopted.
-  * Removed nodes will will not be removed until the candidate roster containing them is adopted.
-  * Updated nodes will not have their changes applied until the candidate roster containing them is adopted.
-* config only software upgrades can be used to trigger the adoption of a candidate roster, if the candidate roster has received enough yes votes.
+- config only software upgrades can be used to trigger the adoption of a candidate roster, if the candidate roster has received enough yes votes.

 Implications Of Completion

-* The network will have a public ledger id that can verify ledger signatures.
+- The network will have a public ledger id that can verify ledger signatures.
-* The active consensus nodes can transfer the ability to sign messages to the next set of consensus nodes.
+- The active consensus nodes can transfer the ability to sign messages to the next set of consensus nodes.
-* TSS-Block-Signing proposal becomes unblocked for development.
+- `TSS-Block-Signing` and `TSS-Ledger-ID-Updates` proposals becomes unblocked for development.
-* It may be possible to replace functions of the RSA key with the `tssEncryptionKey` in the future.
-This includes signing and verifying events, signing and verifying the state, and ISS detection.

 ### Requirements